chaoskagami/corbenik/README.md

  * Select    -> Help (on any selectable option)
  * L+R+Start -> Screenshot (Menu ONLY.)

 For starters, you'll want to go into Configuration->Options and enable `System Module Inject` to get loader to run patches as well.
 Even if you don't plan to run any loader patches, this will at very least kill ASLR and anti-OoThax/anti-Ninjhax features in the official Nintendo loader.
+Corbenik's loader is a bit weightier than nintendo's (approximately 10 mediaunits as of last check) but contains extra functionality.

-If you're using 11.1 NATIVE_FIRM like I suggested, you may want to tick `svcBackdoor Fixup` to fix the broken svcBackdoor if you plan on using anything which requires it.
+If you're using 11.2 NATIVE_FIRM like I suggested, you may want to tick `svcBackdoor Fixup` to fix the broken svcBackdoor if you plan on using anything which requires it.
 This includes HBMenu, some Retroarch cores, etc. Your system will be more secure (as in against malicious code, not as in Nintendo) if you leave it off.

 If you need to use an EmuNAND, you'll want to enable `EmuNAND` in options.
 If you've been using multiple EmuNANDs via Cakes or Luma you can also select the index while you're there with A to increase and X to decrease.
 This supports both Gateway-style (first sector at back) and standard copy NANDs (RedNAND)